Volunteering – FAQs

 I watched the orientation video last year.
 Do I need to watch it again this year?
 While much of the information is the same, we are continually updating and improving our procedures.
 All volunteers must take some form of training each year so that the latest information is fresh in your minds while you are volunteering.
 This year we have online training available for you to take before you come to volunteer.
 The orientation video will still be available to watch when you arrive, for those who weren’t able to take the online training beforehand.

 I’m a food demonstrator.
 Do I need a food handler’s license?
 No. Volunteers do not need a license.
-Our orientation video as well as personalized instruction will cover what you need to know in order to perform your assigned task.
+Our volunteer training program as well as personalized instruction will cover what you need to know in order to perform your assigned task.
 A licensed person will be on the premises to supervise.
 Please ensure that you wash your hands thoroughly and put on gloves before touching any food.

 I’m a vegan.
 Can I be assigned to prepare and serve only vegan food?
-The vast majority of the food at Vegfest is vegan.
-Please inform your zone leader at the event, as you are being assigned to a task, if you prefer to serve only vegan foods.
-They will ensure that you are assigned to serve products that do not contain milk or eggs.
-The same procedure applies to volunteers with food allergies.
+All the food at Vegfest is vegan.
+If you have particular food sensitivities, please inform your zone leader at the event, as you are being assigned to a task.